The average school today looks, feels, and runs just like school did when we attended.

 - A deep conviction and optimism about the need to reimagine school;

-- A commitment to partnering with students and families; and,
+- A commitment to partnering with students and families.

 Given the nature of the program, it is critical that all participants can attend all four cohort meetings.
-These will run on Friday evenings and all-day Saturdays, except for the December meeting, which will be an inspirational visit to the San Francisco Bay Area (running from Sunday afternoon to Tuesday evening).
+These will run on Friday evenings and all-day on Saturdays, except for the November meeting, which will be an inspirational visit to New York City (running from Wednesday midday through Friday afternoon).

 We will have a rolling application process as outlined below: